d2s/Documentation/_posts/2018-04-10-Changelog.md

 The release candidate is **signed and notarized** to secure it is working when users are upgrading to macOS 10.15 Catalina.

 The major part in this version are refactor and cleanup in code.
 Refactor is mainly for decoupling of code and make RsyncOSX easier for maintenance.
 I am also deleting not used code.
-The commands `ls *.swift | wc -l` and `wc -l *.swift` in the source catalog of RsyncOSX counts number of lines and swift classes and structs.
-There are about 120 classes and 15,000 lines of code in RsyncOSX now.

 The following are changes in the release candidate: